MOHAMMED-IQRAMUL/NotesApp/README.md

 # 📝 NotesApp

-Welcome to **NotesApp**!
-This is a simple yet powerful note-taking app that stores your notes in local storage.
+Welcome to <a href="https://iq-notes.netlify.app/">**NotesApp**!<a> This is a simple yet powerful note-taking app that stores your notes in local storage.
 You can easily add, update, delete, copy, and manage your notes with undo and redo functionality.

 ## 🌟 Features